gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 ---
 layout: post
 title:  "Edit SCSS directly from your browser?
-Yes, you can that!"
+Yes, you can do that!"
 subhead: "With CSS source maps saving your dev tool tweaking back to your code base is as easy as saving a file"
 tease: "Edit SCSS directly from your browser?
 Yes, you can!"
 share: "CSS source maps will enable you to edit and save your SCSS right from your browser"